polkadot-developers/substrate-docs/README.md

 Or they could remain the same however, the chore would be to ensure the solution builds, fixing any upstream breaking changes.

 This process also applies for the front-end template and is being tested for other templates such as Frontier and Cumulus.
+However, for templates other than the node template, the process is manual (i.e. it doesn't use the template generator mentioned above).
 ## Security

 Please report _security_ bugs as stated in the [`static/security.txt` file](static/security.txt) in